dorana/RazorEnhancedScripts/README.md

 They are the ones that would benefit most people.

+If you have feature requests to any of my scripts or you find a bug, please report them as issues, adding an appropriate Label would be helpful

 ## Lootmaster

 This is an autolooter that uses a set of rules, each rule has it's own settings, and each characters has his or hers own ruleset